dvmonroe/release-notes/README.md

 Release notes for the stakeholders.

-Release::Notes is a small automation script based around your git log.
-The gem is intended to help increase visability to all team members and stakeholders by consolidating and documenting changes made to your code base for a given production deployment based on tags and labels in your commit messages.
+Release::Notes is a small wrapper around your project's git log.
+The gem is intended to help increase visability to all team members and stakeholders with an automated documentation of changes made to your code base for a given production deployment based on tags and labels in your commit messages.

 Release::Notes is different than a changelog.
 If your looking for something geared more towards github issues or logging all dev work, I would suggest you look